National and ethnic cultures of Utah: African Americans

+Utah was admitted to the Union as a slave state under the Compromise of 1850, at which time approximately 50 Black people, or 0.4% of the population according to the 1850 US Census, lived in the territory.

-There were about sixty blacks in 1850 and the majority of them worked in farms.
-In 1900, blacks increased to 677 because of the railroad construction companies.
+There were about sixty Black residents of Utah in 1850,the majority of them working on farms.
+In 1900, the Black population increased to 677 because of the railroad construction companies.
 By the 1890s, two churches were already established in Salt Lake City, the Trinity African Methodist and the Calvary Baptist.
-Discrimination against blacks was in that period pretty common.
-They had limited access to public positions and good professions.
-Many young blacks emigrated in other states because of that situation.
-Interracial marriage was illegal.
-There was even a lynching episode in Price, Utah, in 1925.
-A chapter of the NAACP was established in Salt Lake in 1919.
-This situation of discrimination started to improve in the 1960s, as a result of national campaigns for equality.
-In the past, the Utah State Legislature has not been active in promoting civil rights.
+Discrimination against Black citizens was endemic, with limited access to public positions many professions considered off-limits to all but White people.
+Many young Black emigrants would relocate to other states to seek opportunities unavailable to them in Utah.

+Throughout the 20th century, Black Utahns faced further systemic issues, such as the prohibition of interracial marriage, and lethal violence, including a lynching in Price, Utah, in 1925.

+A chapter of the NAACP was established in Salt Lake in 1919, taking an active part of the Civil Rights Movement.

 In 1976, the Reverend Robert Harris, a Democrat from Ogden, became the first African American elected to the Utah Legislature.
 In 1978, the LDS Church allowed blacks to be ordained to the priesthood.

-Since those years the situation of African Americans in Utah has improved.
-According to the 2000 census, there are about 30,000 blacks in Utah.
-This is 1.3% of the total population.
+According to the 2000 US Census, there were approximately 30,000 Black residents of Utah, or 1.3% of the total population.